jackoyugi/HaemoTyping/README.md

 ## Project Structure
 Folk the project from `https://github.com/jackoyugi/HaemoTyping` git repo<li/>
-Clone the project in any folder on your local machine using command `git clone https://github.com/jackoyugi/HaemoTyping `</>
+Clone the project in any folder on your local machine using command `git clone https://github.com/jackoyugi/HaemoTyping `<li/>
-Open the project in android studio or intelliJ IDE editors </>
+Open the project in android studio or intelliJ IDE editors <li/>
-Finally Run the app in android studio emulator
+Finally Run the app in android studio emulator</li>

 The project main files are located under *app/src/main/* and are divided in three main folders: